ourconomy/openfxdb/README.md

 It's backend for [ourconomy](https://github.com/ourconomy/ourconomy) and it can handle products and services (called 'effects' in the code).

-The technical base is the amazing project [Karte von morgen](https://github.com/flosse/openfairdb).
+The technical base is the amazing project [Open Fair DB](https://github.com/flosse/openfairdb).
 A lot of functionality that already existed for 'entries" has been implemented for 'effects", too.

 The present version is work in progress.
 Todos: